Lafayette Hardware Store

-The Lafayette Hardware Store is a historic commercial building located at 121 West Vermilion Street in Lafayette, Louisiana.
+The Lafayette Hardware Store is a historic commercial building located at 121 West Vermilion Street in Lafayette, Louisiana, United States.

 Built in c.1890, is a two-story frame building with a false front in Italianate style.
 The ground story originally hosted two separate stores until c.1915 when a dividing wall was removed.
 The store is one of Lafayette oldest commercial buildings.

 The building was listed on the National Register of Historic Places on June 14, 1984.